Dog Suddenly Yelps for No Reason (Here’s Why)

 Even when nothing obvious seems wrong, unexpected yelping is almost always your dog’s way of communicating discomfort, fear, or confusion.

-This guide explains the most common reasons dogs suddenly yelp for no reason, what you can do at home, and when it’s best to involve your veterinarian.
+This guide explains the reasons why a dog may suddenly yelp for no reason, what you can do, and when it’s best to involve your veterinarian.

 Dog Suddenly Yelps for No Reason: Why It Happens